-- 1. If, at the end of the second semester of the first year a student has gained 60 study credits in a combination of 2x20 and 2x10, in accordance with article 8, paragraph 1, he/she has successfully completed the propaedeutic exam and will receive a propaedeutic certificate. - 2.
+- If, at the end of the second semester of the first year a student has gained 60 study credits - in a combination of 2x20 and 2x10, in accordance with article 8, paragraph 1, they have successfully completed the propaedeutic exam and will receive a propaedeutic certificate. - 2.
 The propaedeutic certificate will not be granted until these unfinished study components have been completed and positively assessed. - 3.
 The exam committee is responsible for awarding the certificate.